CatEars/goto/README.md

 ## Key Features

-* Add commonly visited places, like `code/my_project` and jump to it from anywhere!
+* Add commonly visited places, like `code/my_project` and teleport to it from anywhere!
 * Did you say you want auto-completion with that?
 Of course there is auto-completion!
 * Works with both zsh and bash!
 * What if you want to call `my_project` "secret_project" instead?
 This is entirely possible!